 - Prabhakaravardhana’s reign was from 580 CE to 605 CE.

-- He was the son of Adityavardhana and the father of Rajyavardhana and Harshavardhana.
+- Son of Adityavardhana and the father of Rajyavardhana and Harshavardhana.

-- He was the first in the dynasty to be assigned the title Maharajadhiraja means “Lord of Great Kings“.
+- He assigned the title Maharajadhiraja means “Lord of Great Kings“.

-- He is well known for defeating the Huns, who had long created an imminent threat to northern India.
+- He is well known for defeating the Huns.

 - He was also a patron of the arts and literature.

 - The Huns assassinated Prabhakaravardhana in 590.
-Rajyavardhana, his son, succeeded him.
+Rajyavardhana succeeded him.

 - He was married to Yasomati.

-- Prabhakaravardhana was an appreciated and well-respected ruler.
-He is known as one of the Vardhana dynasty’s most successful emperors.
+- He is known as one of the Vardhana dynasty’s most successful emperors.

 - Rajyasri, Prabhakaravardhana’s daughter, married Grahavarman, the king of Kannauj’s Maukhari dynasty.